 The CSC is a beehive of activity.
 A limited amount of money is set aside each month and distributed to assist with emergency needs.
 Conference rooms are used by various community groups such as the child advocacy program and the Mobile Food Pantry Board.

-The Food Pantry is open from 1:00pm to 3:00pm on Mondays and Wednesdays.
+The Food Pantry is open from 10:00am to Noon on Mondays and Wednesdays.
 The number of neighbors who visit our food pantry has steadily grown.
 We now serve 300 – 400 families each month.
 Over 100 volunteers work at the pantry every month for a combined total of 400 man hours per month.
 The week before Thanksgiving, we set a new record.
 In one day, 92 people came for food assistance.
 We usually average about 80 families per week.